Warhammer Fantasy (setting): Races and nations

 The world of Warhammer Fantasy has some of the largest distribution of races and cultures in pop fantasy.

 Mankind

-The world most prominent, often proves to be the most susceptible to the corrupting influence of Chaos.
-Most of the featured human nations are based in the Old World (analogous to real Europe): The Empire (Holy Roman Empire), Bretonnia (France and Arthurian Britain), and Kislev (Slavs of Russia, Poland, and Ukraine).
+One of the world's most prominent, and often one of the most susceptible to the corrupting influence of Chaos.
+Most of the featured human nations are based in the Old World (analogous to real Europe): The Empire (Holy Roman Empire), Bretonnia (France and Arthurian Britain), Tilea and Dogs of War (Renaissance Italy and Condotierri) and Kislev (Slavs of Russia, Poland, and Ukraine).
 Further east of them is another powerful human civilisation known as Grand Cathay (corresponding to China).
-There is also Nippon (Japan), and Araby (based loosely on the various Middle Eastern powers that ruled throughout the Middle Ages and Renaissance, most notably the Ottoman Empire).
+There is also Nippon (Japan), Ind (India) and Araby (based loosely on the various Middle Eastern powers that ruled throughout the Middle Ages and Renaissance, most notably the Ottoman Empire).

 Old Ones

 Many factions, such as the Elves, the Lizardmen, the Ogres and the Halflings, have been created by the Old Ones: star-travelling gods responsible for the creation of most of the setting's sentient races.
 These Old Ones were brought low by the daemonic forces inadvertently unleashed by the collapse of their Warp Gates (one on the North Pole and one on the South Pole), leaving their creations to fend for themselves.
 This backstory also provides an easy explanation for the presence of a variety of familiar fantasy races.
 Ogres and Halflings, for example, are closely related.
 Both are resistant to the mutating effects of Chaos energies (fuelled by hearty appetites and efficient metabolisms), but have opposite physical templates.